 }

-The table below describes each of the configuration options.
+The table below describes the available configuration options.

-The following is an example of executing the Sysdig Secure plugin as a Jenkinsfile step, modifying the default parameters
+The following is simple example of executing the Sysdig Secure plugin as a Jenkinsfile step:

 sysdigImageScan bailOnFail: false, bailOnPluginFail: false, engineCredentialsId: 'sysdig-secure-api-credentials', engineURL: 'https://secure.sysdig.com', engineVerify: false, imageName: 'ruby', policiesToApply: 'foo', scannerBinaryPath: '/bin/sysdig-cli-scanner'